 Weakness, pain, and numbness can find their root in the spine.
 It is known as radiculopathy.
-If left untreated, health problems will only continue to get worse, with the potential to become a chronic condition.
-When it comes to degenerative pain conditions they usually start small.
-There is occasional discomfort that gradually develops into pain, then weakness and numbness.
+If left untreated, health problems will only continue to get worse, with the potential to become chronic conditions.
+When it comes to degenerative pain conditions, they usually start small.
+Occasionally, discomfort gradually develops into pain, then weakness and numbness.

-Usually, by the time an individual seeks help, the original condition has devolved into radiating pain.
+Usually, when an individual seeks help, the original condition devolves into radiating pain.
 This is why it is important to address the issue right away.
 Chiropractic works with individuals to help them understand the degenerative nature of pain and how to address and prevent it.
 Early intervention will prevent minor discomfort from turning into debilitating, chronic pain.

-Radiating pain root cause is a compressed or inflamed nerve.
-It happens at the site of compression and spreads outward growing larger with time.
-It can be a catalyst for different pain conditions and syndromes like sciatica or complex regional pain syndrome.
-There are a variety of terms for nerve pain, they are typically a form of radiculopathy.
+Radiating pain’s root cause is a compressed or inflamed nerve.
+It happens at the site of compression and spreads outward, growing larger with time.
+It can catalyze different pain conditions and syndromes like sciatica or complex regional pain syndrome.
+There are a variety of terms for nerve pain; they are typically a form of radiculopathy.

 It is crucial to consult with a chiropractor at the first sign of discomfort in the spine or if there is radiating/spreading back pain.
 A chiropractor will be able to provide decisive treatment that will bring relief and prevent the pain from worsening.
 The pain, weakness, and numbness can be avoided, along with long-term damage to the nerves.

-Stochkendahl, Mette Jensen et al. “National Clinical Guidelines for non-surgical treatment of patients with recent onset low back pain or lumbar radiculopathy.”
-European spine journal: official publication of the European Spine Society, the European Spinal Deformity Society, and the European Section of the Cervical Spine Research Society vol. 27,1 (2018): 60-75. doi:10.1007/s00586-017-5099-2
+Stochkendahl, Mette Jensen, et al. “National Clinical Guidelines for non-surgical treatment of patients with recent onset low back pain or lumbar radiculopathy.”
+The European spine journal: official publication of the European Spine Society, the European Spinal Deformity Society, and the European Section of the Cervical Spine Research Society vol. 27,1 (2018): 60-75. doi:10.1007/s00586-017-5099-2

-The information herein on "Weakness, Pain, Numbness, Radiculopathy, and Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Weakness, Pain, Numbness, Radiculopathy, and Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.